 Mac OS’s newbies often get surprised by a wide range of apps this operating system offers.
 Among the abundance of software, you can even find a couple of free solutions.

 Designed as a tool for cloning DVDs, HandBrake soon turned into a universal tool for working with audio and video files.
 Now it transforms practically any video into a format convenient for you.
 It’s a reliable and easy-to-use piece of software.

 Initially, the app was developed for BeOS, but at the moment, it’s the cross-platform software available for Linux, Windows, Mac OS X, and even Solaris (in case you plan to use it not only on your Mac).
 The product is distributed under the GPL v2 license, which makes it a free application.

 Converting media for Apple’s gadgets still remains quite an issue for thousands of users.
-Most converters have too complicated (or simply incomprehensible) interface with dozens of different settings and tabs.
+Most converters have a too complicated (or simply incomprehensible) interface with dozens of different settings and tabs.
 In contrast to them, we offer a simple but powerful media converter app: Permute.

 Permute app has extensive capabilities for adjusting audio and video files for any gadget.
 All settings are saved in the form of presets, sorted according to the device type.
 If necessary, you can also choose a simple format for the target file.
 Each preset can be configured in more detail by selecting bitrate, picture quality, sound, track (if there are two or more of them), etc.

 It’s an app for converting and editing QuickTime and MPEG clips.
 You can use it as a full-screen player to open MPEG files and export them to QuickTime.
 The app works with a ton of different formats, from MPEG, VOB, PS, M2P, and MOD, to MOV, AVI, MP4, MP2, MPA, and AC3.